garnix-io/garn/README.md

 # garn

-garn is a build tool and environment manager.
+garn is a build tool and development environment manager.
 You configure your project with a `garn.ts` file that declaratively describes your project and its dependencies.

 For example, with this `garn.ts` file: